MicrosoftDocs/Managed-Desktop/managed-desktop/get-started/device-registration-methods.md

     3. **Power User**
 17. Microsoft Managed Desktop validates whether devices are part of the assigned devices in one of the Windows Autopilot Deployment profiles.
     1. Microsoft Managed Desktop checks for assigned devices in all three Microsoft Managed Desktop Windows Autopilot profiles every hour.
-    1. The three Windows Autopilot Deployment profiles supported in Microsoft Managed Desktop are:
+    2. The three Windows Autopilot Deployment profiles supported in Microsoft Managed Desktop are:
         1. **Modern Workplace Autopilot Profile**
         2. **Modern Workplace Autopilot Profile Power User**
         3. **Modern Workplace Autopilot Profile Shared**
-18. If there are newly added devices, these devices are added into the Microsoft Managed Desktop shipped device record database.
+    3. If there are newly added devices, these devices are added into the Microsoft Managed Desktop shipped device record database.
-19. If a device is part of one of the Windows Autopilot Deployment profiles created by Microsoft Managed Desktop in your tenant, flags the device as Ready for User in its devices blade for IT admin.
+18. If a device is part of one of the Windows Autopilot Deployment profiles created by Microsoft Managed Desktop in your tenant, flags the device as **Ready for User** in the Devices blade for the IT admin.
 Partners and OEM don’ have access to the Microsoft Managed Devices blade.
-20. IT admin ships the device to the end-user.
+19. IT admin ships the device to the end-user.
-21. The end-user receives the device and turns the device on to run through the Windows Out-Of-Box-Experience.
+20. The end-user receives the device and turns the device on to run through the Windows Out-Of-Box-Experience.
-22. Once the device runs through the steps, the end-user logs in with its corporate credentials.
+21. Once the device runs through the steps, the end-user logs in with its corporate credentials.
-23. The Microsoft Endpoint Manager-Intune device record is created.
+22. The Microsoft Endpoint Manager-Intune device record is created.
-24. Microsoft Endpoint Manager-Intune starts delivering apps, device configuration profiles and other settings Microsoft Managed Desktop applies to your devices.
+23. Microsoft Endpoint Manager-Intune starts delivering apps, device configuration profiles and other settings Microsoft Managed Desktop applies to your devices.
     1. The number of apps assigned is listed in the Windows Autopilot Enrollment Status Page.
 The end-user can start using their devices because Microsoft Endpoint Manager-Intune installs apps and applies settings in the background.
 This is the end of the workflow for the end-user.
-25. Microsoft Managed Desktop flags the devices with the Active status in its device blade.
+24. Microsoft Managed Desktop flags the devices with the **Active** status in its device blade.
-26. IT admin confirms that the devices now show up as Active in Microsoft Managed Desktop’s device blade.
+25. IT admin confirms that the devices now show up as **Active** in Microsoft Managed Desktop’s device blade.
-27. This is the end of the manual device registration process.
+26. This is the end of the manual device registration process.

 ## Steps to get started with Microsoft Managed Desktop